Luke-Rogerson/rn-multi-envs/README.md

 ### Closing thoughts

-While this solution is effective, a definite improvement would be to add a solution for not storing secrets in source control.
+While this solution is effective, a definite improvement would be to add a way to not store secrets in source control.
 It is also a fair amount of work to get everything setup (particularly on iOS), so you might want to consider a more streamlined, "React Native" solution such as [react-native-config](https://github.com/luggit/react-native-config) or [react-native-ultimate-config](https://github.com/maxkomarychev/react-native-ultimate-config).